 WRC Educational Support Team

-A referral to our educational support team can be made for families who may need assistance with the IEP process and/or accessing appropriate services through the school districts.
+A referral to our educational support team can be made for families who may need assistance with the Individualized Education Program (IEP) and/or accessing appropriate services through the school districts.

-WRC has a very active Consumer Advisory Committee (CAC) that hosts a number of self-advocacy groups located throughout WRC’s service area.
-For dates and locations, please contact your Service Coordinator.
+Consumer Advisory Committee (CAC) hosts a number of self-advocacy groups located throughout WRC’s service area.
+Click here for dates and locations.

 Referrals can be made to assist individuals with securing supplies available through Medi-Cal, private insurance or through WRC funding when no other generic source is available.

-Referrals can be made to assist families in accessing medically necessary equipment through Medi-Cal, private insurance, or other generic sources such as California Children Services (CCS).
-WRC, as payer of last resort, may also provide funding for equipment needs as determined through consultation with WRC’s Health and Medical staff and/or consultants.
+Families can access medically necessary equipment through referrals to Medi-Cal, private insurance, or other generic sources such as California Children Services (CCS).
+WRC, as payer of last resort, may provide funding for equipment needs as determined through consultation with WRC specialists.